day-cohort-70/Cabinet-Quill/InstructorGuide.md

     ```
     </details>

     #### Once they get to Part 4, this is the routing pattern they build to accommodate staff vs non-staff users.
 It's up to you if you want to demo different types of users.
-They database is set up to accommodate this.
+The database is set up to accommodate this.

     <details>
         <summary>views/ApplicationViews.jsx</summary>